Okay, so you are going to go out in the world. You’re going to do stuff. You want to protect yourself. But…how? What is the basic guidance for this?

 Wear a Mask

-The Center for Disease Control recently recommended that all Americans wear a “cloth face covering” in public settings, especially in places where social distancing measures are difficult to maintain, such as in grocery stores or pharmacies.
+The Center for Disease Control recommended that all Americans wear a “cloth face covering” in public settings, especially in places where social distancing measures are difficult to maintain, such as in grocery stores or pharmacies.

-Second of all, a cloth mask prevents you from touching your face.
+Second, a cloth mask prevents you from touching your face.
 You touch your face a lot!
 If you are out and you touch something that has virus particles on it and then you put your hands on your face, that’s a problem.

 Assuming you are wearing a cloth face mask, you do want to wash it (with your regular clothes).
 And if you, say, wear the mask to the grocery store and then take it off, wash your hands after you take it off.